-Firstly, Epson Workforce WF-7710 provides stable and high-quality graphics of 2400 DPI that are worth reviewing.
+Firstly, Epson Workforce WF-7710 provides stable and high-quality graphics of 2400 DPI worth reviewing.

 Secondly, it supports large print sizes and scans large documents.

-It is not just applicable to printing, but it’s also a dedicated scanning tool.
+It is not just applicable to printing but also a dedicated scanning tool.

 You can save a lot of energy because the Epson will use less power and do much work to please you.

-There is nothing better if you need a robust quality wide format printer, scanner, and copying solution for envelopes or other print media.
+Nothing is better if you need a robust, wide format printer, scanner, and copying solution for envelopes or other print media.

 3. HP OfficeJet Pro 9015 | Best Envelope Printer [Editor Pick]